uthapa82/Command-Notes-/CCNA200-301 Learning.md

 * What is a VLAN ?
     * Performance: :Lots of unneccessary broadcast traffic can reduce network performance
-    * Even within the same office you weant to limit who has access to what
+    * Even within the same office you meant to limit who has access to what
     * You can apply security policies on a router/firewall
     * Because this is one LAN, PCs can reach each other directly, without traffic  passing through the router
     * So, even if you configure security policies they won't have any effect

     * VLANs are configured on switches on a per-interface basis
     * logically separate end hosts at Layer 2.
-    * Switched do not forward traffic directly between different hosts in different VLANs
+    * Switches do not forward traffic directly between different hosts in different VLANs

 * Purpose of VLANs
     * Even if we use the separate the three departments into three subnets (Layer 3), they are still in the same broadcast domain (Layer 2)

-    * By creating a separate CLAN a switch will not forward traffic between VLANs, including broadcast/unknown unicast traffic
+    * By creating a separate VLAN a switch will not forward traffic between VLANs, including broadcast/unknown unicast traffic

     * The switch does not perform inter- VLAN routing.
 It must send the traffic through the router